praetoria/mittn/docs/README_scanner.md

 The important files that apply to the HeadlessScannerDriver.py test
 are:

-  1. The headless scanning example tests are located in mittn/examples/ You can use them as a template or to just see how the Mittn suite is used.
+  1. The headless scanning example test script is located in mittn/examples/ You can use is as a template or to just see how the Mittn suite is used.

-  2. General test configuration items in mittn/mittn.conf; default values for the options are commented out.
+  2. General test configuration items in mittn/examples/mittn.conf; default values for the options are commented out.

 In your test script, you will need to implement the valid test case(s) (e.g., Selenium test run(s)) in a function that gets two